Updated April 15, 2021

 3. HYDRATE, HYDRATE, HYDRATE – We need hydration ALL the time, not just when we’re working out or being active.
 Don’t worry about some scientific calculation of how much to drink.
 If you’re peeing clear, you’re good.

-So consider this your hall pass to go find a hammock or a cozy couch and a big old glass of lemonade.
+So consider this your hall pass to go find a hammock or a cozy couch and a big old glass of tea or lemonade.
 We’ll see you there!

 Questions?
 Thoughts?
 Hit us up in the comments, we’ll get back to you asap … probably from the couch.